graphcommerce-org/graphcommerce/packages/magento-varnish-purge/README.md

 we employ a middleware file to rewrite the PURGE request to the api/varnish-purge route.

+Currently two situations are handled:

+- Full cache purge (where Magento sends the `.*` tag pattern): results in the deletion of all statically generated content for every storefront.
+- Specific product cache purge (where Magento sends the `cat_p_12345` tag pattern): here we invalidate the product page, and any category pages the product is in.

 ## Enabling handling of PURGE requests in your GraphCommerce project

 Implement api route that invokes handlePurgeRequest: